harness/developer-hub/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/github-triggers.md

 You should now see the following:

-1. In the Git repo, the request and response were successful.
+1. In the GitHub repo, the request and response were successful.

    <DocImage path={require('./static/trigger-to-block-prs/test-trigger-01-req-response-successful.png')} width="50%" height="50%" title="Add shared path for scan results" />